 The NAMUR Open Architecture (NOA) revolutionizes the traditional automation pyramid by adding a second data channel.
 This channel is separate from the core control system and thus prevents it from being disrupted by overload from Industry 4.0 use cases (source).
 NAMUR Open Architecture (NOA) breaks up the classic hierarchy and realizes more flexible, efficient data processing, which is particularly important for advanced analyses (e.g. advanced analytics).

 Specifically, NAMUR Open Architecture (NOA) describes two main areas: the Core Process Control (CPC) area and the Monitoring and Optimization (M+O) area.
-The CPC area is the traditional process control system.
-The M+O division focuses on Industry 4.0 tasks, which are divided into system-specific and central functions.
-The system-specific functions are located on site in each system.
-The central functions are linked to the system-specific functions and aggregate the data in one place.
-This is usually done in a cloud as a broker.
+The CPC area represents the traditional process control system.
+In contrast, the M+O division concentrates on Industry 4.0 tasks, which are divided into system-specific and central functions.
+System-specific functions are implemented locally at each site, while central functions connect to these site-specific systems, aggregating data in a centralized location.
+Typically, this aggregation occurs in the cloud, where a broker manages the data flow.

 The Unified Namespace (UNS) as a NAMUR Open Architecture (NOA) Broker